IBM Sues Microsoft's New Chief Diversity Officer To Protect Diversity Trade Secrets - Slashdot

 That argument holds true only if the same people who profit unequally from and consequently control the current system are prepared to relinquish their relative status.
 History, however, is littered with examples of huge government apparatuses being used to maintain the privilege of a specific group relative to another, even if everyone would be benefit in absolute terms from that privilege being removed.

-The reason people argue against diversity is not that they consciously defy economic sense, but becau
+The reason people argue against diversity is not that they consciously defy economic sense, but because they don't want that economic sense to benefit someone else more than it benefits them - it's not about the size of the pie but about the current slicing arrangements.

 Diversity is also a popular target for demagogues and populists.
 It's easy to point to it and generate some outrage that other people are getting something extra, while simply ignoring the fact that they also started in a much worse position too.